moritzraupp/ScanToMesh/README.md

 ```
 ScanToMesh/
 ├── CSharpHost/
 │	├── dlls/				// DLL files that are used by C#, e.g.: Python.Runtime.dll
-│	├── out/						// Output folder for building
+│	├── out/				// Output folder for building CSharpHost.csproj
 │	├── CSharpHost.csproj			// Project file to load in IDE and build from
 │	└── *.cs				// C# source files
 │
 ├── python_runtime/ 				// Standalone Python environment
 │	├── Lib/
 │	│	└── site-packages/
 │	├── python.exe				// Run python from here
 │	└── requirements.txt			// requirements file
 │
 ├── PythonScripts/				// Source folder for all pythons scripts
+│	└── PythonDemo.py			// Showcase for python usage
 │
+├── STM_out/
+│	└── ScanToMesh/				// Copy this into your C# project
+│
+├── UnityImplementation/			// Development project for Unity Layer
+│	└── Assets/
+│		└── EditorScripts/		// Unity Layer scripts
+│		└── ScanToMesh/			// Target of copy_stm_and_unity_to_unity_out.bat
+│
-├── UnityIntegration/
+├── Unity_out/
 │	└── ScanToMesh/				// Copy this into YourUnityProject/Assets/
 │
+│
+├── copy_stm_to_out.bat				// Automation for copying STM into STM_out/
+├── copy_stm_to_unity.bat			// Automation for copying STM into UnityIntegration/Asset/ScanToMesh/
-├── copy-to-UnityIntegration.bat	// Automation for copying into UnityIntegration/
+├── copy_stm_and_unity_to_unity_out.bat		// Automation for copying STM and UnityIntegration/Asset/EditorScripts into Unity_out/ScanToMesh
+│
-├── install-python-requirements.bat	// Autimation for running python requirements install
+├── install_python_requirements.bat		// Autimation for running python requirements install
 │
 ├── README.md
 └── .gitignore